-In 2015, the ISO continued to provide detailed performance metrics to the PTOs on a monthly basis.
-This report highlights such findings and data-collection efforts.
-The tracking and communicating of these performance metrics will continue during 2016 and beyond (see Section 4, Conclusions).
+practices highlights such findings and data-collection efforts.
+The tracking and communicating of these performance metrics will continue during 2019 and beyond (see Section 4, Conclusions).

 3.2 Overview and Statistics of Transmission Equipment Outage Requests

 Metrics tracked over the past few years have indicated process improvements as well as areas where performance has remained consistent and areas requiring additional consideration.
 These metrics also indicate the awareness and continuous efforts of the PTOs, LCCs, and the ISO to improve outage-coordination practices.
 As in previous years, the TOCWG analyzed monthly outage-coordination data to identify trends and define benchmarks of outage-coordination practices across New England.
 Such data included summaries of equipment outage types and revalidated causes of emergency and forced outages; the frequency of various planned, unplanned, and cancelled equipment outages; and other relevant statistical information on equipment outages.
 The identified metrics are measured and monitored for improvements, including the lead time for submitting outage requests to the ISO for prompt coordination with affected generators and neighboring balancing authority areas.